Peter S. Kaufman: Career

 Kaufman practiced law in New York City before going into investment banking.
-Leaving the First Boston Corporation as a vice-president, Kaufman joined Gordian Group LLC, an investment bank specializing in distressed and/or complex financial challenges.
+He joined Gordian Group LLC, as an investment banker specializing in distressed and/or complex financial challenges.
 Along with CEO Henry Furlow Owsley III, Kaufman is co-author of major works in the field, Distressed Investment Banking: To The Abyss and Back - Second Edition, Beard Books 2015, Equity Holders Under Siege: Strategies and Tactics for Distressed Businesses, Beard Books LLC, 2014 and Distressed Investment Banking: To The Abyss and Back, Beard Books 2005.
 He has been an Adjunct Professor at University of Virginia Law for the past ten years, teaching "Advising Boards of Directors Under Siege".

-He was formerly a contributor to SportsIllustrated.com/Morning Read on golf.
+He was formerly an award-winning contributor to SportsIllustrated.com/Morning Read on golf.
 Kaufman had an article selected by Sports Illustrated as one of the ‘best golf reads’ in each of 2021 and 2022.
+He is a member of the Metropolitan Golf Writers Association.
+He currently is a columnist for The Daily Drive.

 He is frequently cited in the media as an expert in restructurings, distressed financial matters, and economic policy issues.
 He has appeared regularly on national television to provide commentary on these topics.
 The phrase "Nastiest Man in Restructuring" has been used by some financial creditors in reference to his approach to restructuring.
 Additionally, he has been recognized in the media as a leading expert in restructuring and distressed debt.
 Kaufman has appeared on, among others, Yahoo!
 Finance discussing the future and whether more companies will file for Chapter 11, Healthcare Bailouts and Hertz Trying to Sell Equity, the COVID-19 government bailout, Bloomberg TV, CNBC, CNN (including Anderson Cooper 360), Fox Business with Maria Bartiromo, Fox Business, NBC (Today Show) and WSJ TV, on matters relating to insolvency, corporate reorganization, federal "bailout" issues and broader stimulus and economic issues, including General Motors (GM), Chrysler and British Petroleum (BP), American Airlines & Hostess Brands, as well as municipal and state insolvency issues.
 He provides commentary on private equity in various media outlets, including television.
 He has been cited by leading publications and international news sources such as The New York Times, The Wall Street Journal, and Reuters.

 Kaufman's investment banking practice primarily encompasses advising Boards of Directors, private equity firms, and buyers and sellers of distressed, stressed or "story" situations.
 Because it does not represent creditors, Gordian is able to achieve meaningful equity recoveries in insolvent situations.
 In 2013, he testified in front of the ABI Commission on Bankruptcy Reform in regards to valuation.
 At Bacchus Capital, he is actively involved in the fund's selection and oversight of portfolio company wineries.